jhusain/proposal-observable/EventTargetObservable.md

 # Extending EventTarget with Observable

+Currently the web has two primitives with which developers can build concurrent programs:

+1. EventTarget
+2. Promise

+Unfortunately these primitives are difficult to compose without shared mutable state, a common source of bugs in concurrent applications like user interfaces.
+This proposal aims to make managing concurrency more ergonomic by adding a new interface to the DOM: `ObservableEventTarget`.
+An `ObservableEventTarget` is an interface which extends `EventTarget`, an object to which an event is dispatched when something has occurred.

+An `ObservableEventTarget` can be adapted to an `Observable` that dispatches the events received by that `ObservableEventTarget` to the `Observable`'s observers.

+`Observable`s share a common subset of `EventTarget` and `Promise` semantics.
+Consequently they can allow concurrent programs which use both EventTargets and Promises to be built compositionally.

+## ObservableEventTarget API

-This proposal would add a new interface to the DOM: `EventTargetObservable`.
-The `EventTargetObservable` object represents a target to which an event is dispatched when something has occurred.
-Calling the `EventTargetObservable`'s `on` method produces an `Observable`.
-An event received by the `EventTargetObservable` is dispatched to the observers of an `Observable` created by `on` provided the type of the event matches the type argument passed to the `on` method when it was invoked.
+The `ObservableEventTarget` interface introduces a new `on` method to `EventTarget`.
+The `on` method created an`Observable` which forwards events dispatched to the `ObservableEventTarget` to its Observers when the type of the event matches the type argument passed to the `on` method.

 ```
 interface Event { /* https://dom.spec.whatwg.org/#event */ }